 How did you work on the set with Diane Keaton and Brendan Gleason, since I suppose both have entirely different acting styles?

-I think that’s why I partly got this job, because in “Last Chance Harvey” I had the same thing on that with Dustin and Emma.
+I think that’s why I partly got this job because in “Last Chance Harvey,” I had the same thing on that with Dustin and Emma.
 Brendan wanted to work a lot on the script, he made lots of notes which I worked with him on and we incorporated them into the script.
-Once we had done that process, he wanted very much the script as a sort of a bible, so basically he wanted to shoot the script.
+Once we had done that process, he wanted very much the script as a sort of a bible, so basically, he wanted to shoot the script.
 He was very precise, also precise with his pauses, while Diane was probably the opposite.
-She likes to ad-lib and add things.
+She likes to ad-lib, and adds things.
 About a week into shooting, Brendan came up to me and said, ‘I can’t.
 Everytime I put in a pause, she’s filling it with her own words.’
-He was really worried and getting frustrated, so I said, ‘But Brendan, that’s the movie in a way, you are playing this old couple and you’re two very different people who come together.
+He was really worried and getting frustrated, so I said, ‘But Brendan, that’s the movie in a way, you are playing this old couple, and you’re two very different people who come together.
 The tension that you’re feeling is the dynamic in the relationship.’
-I then showed him a scene that I had cut together where I felt that it was really working – which is quite dangerous halfway through a shoot to let anyone of the actors in, because if they then don’t like what they see, it sort of gloom and doom.
+I then showed him a scene that I had cut together where I felt that it was really working—which is quite dangerous halfway through a shoot to let any one of the actors in because if they then don’t like what they see, it sort of gloom and doom.
 But I was confident that he would see it was working, and it calmed him down.
 One of the biggest challenges for a filmmaker is to bring different acting styles together, especially if your story is about two quite different people.
-Dustin and Emma played very different characters in “Last Chance Harvey,” and I think it is appropriate that they also have different styles.
+Dustin and Emma played very different characters in “Last Chance Harvey,” and I think it is appropriate to have different styles.
 It can lead to great energy on the set.
 So rather than it being a problem, it can assist the product in the end.
 But there are always practical things that you have to resolve.
 The trouble with making stuff up, or with improvising… you can do it if there’s just the two of you talking and walking down the road, then I think you can try it, because the other person can respond right away.
-When we did “Last Chance Harvey,” Dustin would do these great little moments, until my editor called me and said, ‘He’s doing a lot of great things, but we’re not getting the coverage.
-He’s doing it in that take, and then later on he’s not doing it again.’
+When we did “Last Chance Harvey,” Dustin would do these great little moments until my editor called me and said, ‘He’s doing a lot of great things, but we’re not getting the coverage.
+He’s doing it in that take, and then later on, he’s not doing it again.’
 So that’s often the problem and the challenge with improvisation.
 When things are not planned, it’s sometimes hard to use those things, especially since my style is quite formal: generally, I’m not hand-held and jump-cutting.